Corporate Social Responsibility

 Waste Electrical and Electronic Equipment (WEEE) Regulations

+Over 75% of waste electrical goods end up in landfill, where lead and other toxins contained in the electrical goods can cause soil and water contamination.
 Many of the electrical items that we throw away can be repaired or recycled.
 Recycling items helps to save natural finite resources and also reduces the environmental and health risks associated with sending waste electrical goods to landfill.

 WEEE Registration Number: WEE/JK1784ST